How to do a balance transfer with American Express

 Before we dive in, note that you cannot transfer a balance from one American Express card to another American Express card.
 You can only transfer a card balance from another issuer to an Amex card, or vice versa.

-Additionally, balance transfer cards typically charge a balance transfer fee that is equal to 3 percent or 5 percent of the transferred balance.
-For eligible Amex cards, you’ll typically pay a balance transfer fee of 3 percent (minimum $5).
-Also, keep in mind that you’ll have to pay the standard variable APR on any remaining balances after your card’s introductory APR period ends.
+Balance transfer cards typically charge a balance transfer fee that is equal to 3 percent or 5 percent of the transferred balance.
+For eligible Amex cards, you’ll typically pay a 3 percent balance transfer fee (minimum $5).
+Also, you’ll have to pay the standard variable APR on any remaining balances after your card’s introductory APR period ends.

 Here are the steps you should take when transferring a balance to an American Express credit card:

-How to transfer a balance online to a new card
+How to transfer a balance online to a new Amex card

-How to transfer a balance online to an existing card
+How to transfer a balance online to an existing Amex card

-Provided you are eligible for a balance transfer on your existing American Express card or a card you’ve just signed up for, all you have to do is:
+Provided you are eligible for a balance transfer on your existing American Express card, all you have to do is:

-- Log in to your American Express account page.
+- Log in to your American Express account.

 - Once in your account, head to “Account Services.”